About the award

 - Further portions of the Bursary may, at the absolute discretion of the Review Panel and The Jill Todd Trust, be released during photographic work-in-progress.
 Such will be dependent, among other considerations, on progress regarding the making of new work.

-- The announcement of the 2019-2020 Bursary winner will be made on the 24th August 2019 at the opening of the 2019 Futureproof Exhibition at The Burgh Hall Art Gallery, Dunoon.
+- The announcement of the 2019-2020 Bursary winner will be made on the 24th August 2019 at opening of The Burgh Hall Art Gallery, Dunoon.

 - The newly-made work will be required to be completed by April of the year after the announcement.